JeremyCade/jeremycade.github.io/curriculum_vitae.md

 #### 2003 - 2015, Software Engineer, AussieWeb Pty Ltd

-AussieWeb Pty Ltd is a technology company that specialises in developing digital marketing strategies for small-medium enterprises in Australia.
+AussieWeb Pty Ltd is a technology company that specializes in developing digital marketing strategies for small-medium enterprises in Australia.
 AussieWeb Pty Ltd is one of only 16 Google AdWords partners in Australia.

 - Management of server and web infrastructure
 - Integration of AussieWeb Ad Management and CRM systems with Google AdWords, Bing Ads and Yahoo Ads API's.